Funny-mad-Peeea/ScaiIlp/readme.md

 The Visual Studio Solution (.sln) contains three projects:

 * ScaiIlpDll creates ScaiIlpDll.dll
-    * ScaiIlpDll.dll contains the Cbc solver, optionally the SCIP solver, optionally the Gurobi solver, and a stub to communicate with ScaiIlpExe.exe
+    * ScaiIlpDll.dll contains the Cbc solver and a stub to communicate with ScaiIlpExe.exe.
+      Optionally, it links dynamically to the SCIP solver and the Gurobi solver.
     * It can be linked dynamically into other programs (which may require the dynamic libraries of other included solvers, too).
     * The required dynamic libraries are automatically copied to the output folder when building ScaiIlpDll.